Yog842k/theratreat-landing/TWILIO_OTP_MESSAGE_SETUP.md

 Welcome to theratreat, your OTP is {code}
 ```

+**Note:** This custom message will apply to ALL OTPs sent through your Verify Service, including:
+- Patient registration OTPs
+- Therapist registration OTPs
+- Clinic registration OTPs
+- Any other OTP purposes

+All OTPs use the same Twilio Verify Service and template, so once configured, the custom message will work for everyone.

 ## How to Set Up Custom OTP Message

 Twilio Verify requires custom message templates to be approved by Twilio Support.
 Follow these steps: